CRoP: Context-wise Robust Static Human-Sensing Personalization: Motivation

 \section{Motivation}

 When learning patterns from human sensing data in a limited context, conventional fine-tuning approaches can overwrite generic knowledge that is not relevant to that specific context but applicable to others, leading to a performance drop in those unrepresented contexts.
 To illustrate this, we conducted a preliminary study comparing the performance of generic and \emph{conventionally-finetuned} \citep{HAR-P} personalized human-gesture-recognition models using the LeNet architecture \citep{WIDAR-dataset} trained on the WIDAR dataset.
-Data preprocessing details are discussed in the Experiments section.
+Data preprocessing details are discussed in the Section \ref{sec:experiments} (Experiments).

-Table \ref{tab:Global-vs-personalized} compares the performance of generic and \emph{conventionally-finetuned} personalized models on each user’s data belonging to context C1 and evaluated to the same user’s disjoint data in both C1 (available) and C2 (unseen) contexts.
+Table \ref{tab:Global-vs-personalized} compares the performance of generic and \emph{conventionally-finetuned} \citep{HAR-P} personalized models on each user’s data belonging to context C1 and evaluated to the same user’s disjoint data in both C1 (available) and C2 (unseen) contexts.
 It can be observed that conventional finetuning introduces a significant gain of $26.82\%$ for context C1's data but at the cost of $24.63\%$ reduction in context C2.
-Similar patterns are seen when personalization is performed on context C2, as shown in Appendix D. Thus, conventional finetuning-based personalization of the models using the limited data from one context can significantly worsen the model's performance in an unseen context.
+Similar patterns are seen when personalization is performed on context C2 as shown in Table \ref{tab:Global-vs-personalized-2}.
+Thus, conventional finetuning-based personalization using limited data from one context can significantly worsen the model's performance in an unseen context.